Intervention

 Strategy 1: Account for Student Strengths

-This isn't a simple task for you, the teacher!
-You may need to research details about your students’ interests and seek out the mathematical connections.
+This isn’t a simple task for you, the teacher!
+You may need to research details about your students’ interests and work out the mathematical connections.
 It may help to browse our full library of free resources, including math activities that relate to fashion, sports, business, and art, to name a few.

 Strategy 2: Use Schema-Based Instruction